manhcuogntin4/Extract-Carte-Grise-/README.md

 Second solution

 Using the solution presented in README.MD in AnnnotationTool.
-Some changes need to be added.
+Some changes need to be added in the shell file.